gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 ## How to trigger Automation for Jira with builds and deployments

 Jira automation allows teams to control processes and workflows using rules to automate actions within Jira.
-Automation rules have 3 parts:
+Automation rules have three parts:

-*   **Triggers** – Listens for events and starts the execution of a rule when a set condition is met.
+- **Triggers** – Listen for events and start executing a rule when a set condition is met.

-*   **Conditions** – Set the scope of a rule with specific events tailored for your team.
+- **Conditions** – Set the scope of a rule with specific events tailored for your team.

-*   **Actions** – Set automated tasks to perform when a condition is met.
+- **Actions** – Set automated tasks to perform when a condition is met.

 Git Integration for Jira supports triggers for branches, commits, and pull requests.
 Adding the CI/CD for Jira extension enables the use of additional triggers:

-*   Build status changed, failed, and successful
+- Build status changed, failed, and successful

-*   Deployment status changed, failed, and successful.
+- Deployment status changed, failed, and successful

 <img src='/wp-content/uploads/gij-cloud-cicd-a4j-1.png' height=574 width=562 style='margin: 15px auto 25px auto; max-width: 100%' />

 To create new rules, go to Project settings ➜ Automation ➜ **Create Rule**.
 For more information on setting up Automation for Jira rules, visit the [Git Integration + Jira Automation](/git-integration-for-jira-cloud/git-integration-jira-automation-gij-cloud/) article.

 <kbd>Last updated: December 2025</kbd>